forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![relative](images/plugins.png)

-## Planning the layout of our application
+## Planning the Layout of Our Application
 In this lab, we've identified a commonly used test template using excel.
 We've high-lighted where to potentially track other values so that integration with Test Management and Automated Test Framework can be implemented.

 ![relative](images/story_script_excel.png)